CarsonKompon/CarsonKompon/README.md

 Hello!
-My name is Carson, and I make Games, Tools, Generative Art, and so much more!
+My name is Carson, and I make Games, Tools, Music, Generative Art, and so much more!

-I'm mostly a game developer, with most of my work being done in GameMaker, PICO-8, S&box, Unity and Godot.
+I'm a programmer, with most of my work being done in S&box, GameMaker, PICO-8, Unity and Godot.
 But I've also tinkered with tons of other engines and frameworks in the past aswell!
 Follow me on [Twitter / X](https://twitter.com/CarsonKompon) since that's where I'm most active!

 <div align="center">
  <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=carsonkompon&theme=github_dark" />